31st Army (Soviet Union): 1943

 On 20 March 1943, the army crossed the Dnieper River, despite the complications of the spring thaw breaking up the river's ice.
 On 22 March, the army attempted to go on the offensive in the direction of Safonovo and Yartsevo, but was unable to break through the German defenses, and by the end of March, the commander decided to stop the offensive and go on the defensive.

-The composition of the army as of 1 August 1943 was:
+The composition of the army as of 1 August 1943 was as follows: